Electromagnetic Antennas for the Resonant Detection of the Stochastic Gravitational Wave Background: Results on a Stochastic GW Background toy model

 \section{Results on a Stochastic GW Background toy model}

 Considering the properties of hypothetical SGWB sources described earlier, we decided to consider a toy model that parameters could be adapted if we want to focus on some specific early Universe mechanism.
 The toy model for the power spectral density of our SGWB for any frequency $\nu$ is \be S_h(\nu)=\frac{3H_0^2}{4\pi^2}\Omega_{\rm GW}(\nu) \nu^{-3} sigm(-\nu+\nu_{\rm cut}), \ee where $H_0$ is the Hubble parameter of today, $\Omega_{\rm GW}(\nu)$ is the GW energy density per logarithmic frequency interval, $\nu_{\rm cut}$ is the cut-off frequency.
 At this cut-off frequency, the signal decreases exponentially as in~\cite{Maggiore2} due to the sigmoid function $sigm(\cdot)$.
 Gathering the values of the different sources in~\cite{review}, we choose a constant $\Om_{GW}=10^{-10}$ and a cut-off frequency at 100 MHz for the toy model.
+This toy model is very useful to show how we could potentially use electromagnetic cavities to detect SGWB.
+However, real-world spectra for the SGWB should not be as simple as this toy model.
+The frequency disctribution of the spectrum could be not as smooth as in this toy model, or the cut-off could not so sharp.
+An example of a realistic GW spectrum is given by the SMASH model described in \cite{Ringwald:2022xif}, which combine the SGWB coming inflation, preheating and thermal fluctuations at the beginning of the radiation-dominated epoch.
 A first result from this toy model is that we can use an analogue of the Eq.~(\ref{eq:P(w)}) to compute the power spectral density (PSD) of the induced EM power in our cavity.
 The method is that we replace the temporal Fourier transform of the signal by the temporal Fourier transform of its autocorrelation.
 The plot of this PSD can be found for three different cut-off frequencies in Fig.~\ref{fig:psd}.
 We can see that for our cavity, with the same parameters than in Fig.~\ref{fig:detlim}, the resonant frequencies before the cut-off will have much higher density than the other ones.
 This means that the auto-correlation of several signals coming from the stochastic background will be higher at the first resonant frequency and if we detect a significant drop between two resonant frequencies, the cut-off frequency must be somewhere in between.

-We insist on the fact that the possibility to tune the detectors parameters to get the resonant frequencies we want, for optimal detection.
-This is also shown in Fig.~\ref{fig:radius}.